fabiospampinato/vscode-terminals/README.md

 ## Hints

 - **[Commands](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-commands)**: Use this other extension, the `terminals.runTerminalByName` command and, optionally, the `onlyAPI` configuration option to create terminals that can be run with a click from the statusbar.
-- **Self-destroying terminals**: it's a common use case to run some commands and then close the terminal, to do this simply put a `logout` command at the end of your commands list.
+- **Self-destroying terminals**: it's a common use case to run some commands and then close the terminal, to do this simply put an `exit 0` command at the end of your commands list.
 - **Icons**: [here](https://octicons.github.com/) you can browse a list of supported icons.
 If for instance you click the first icon, you'll get a page with `.octicon-alert` written in it, to get the string to use simply remove the `.octicon-` part, so in this case the icon name would be `alert`.

 ## License